Jpadilla1/react-native-ios-charts/Readme.md

 **It's been a while since I've been able to spend some time on this repo and I prefer to transfer it to someone that can do a better job at maintaining it than I am doing right now.
 If you are interested, please let me know right away at jpadilla1293@gmail.com**

-**Take a look at https://github.com/wuxudong/react-native-charts-wrapper it's a library inspired by this one and by [react-native-mp-android-chart].**
+**Take a look at [react-native-charts-wrapper](https://github.com/wuxudong/react-native-charts-wrapper) it's a library inspired by this one and by [react-native-mp-android-chart](https://github.com/mskec/react-native-mp-android-chart).**

 [![npm version](https://img.shields.io/npm/v/react-native-ios-charts.svg?style=flat-square)](https://www.npmjs.com/package/react-native-ios-charts)
 [![npm downloads](https://img.shields.io/npm/dm/react-native-ios-charts.svg?style=flat-square)](https://www.npmjs.com/package/react-native-ios-charts)